rarrudaml/NEW_USED/README.md

 ## Pre-reqs:

-The project requires a virtual environment with the required packages.
+The project requires a virtual environment with the required packages (see requirement.txt).
 To enable the virtual environment, run the following command:

 `virtualenv --python=/usr/bin/python3 venv`

 To activate the virtual environment, run the following command:

 `source venv/bin/activate`

 ## Modules: